tendermint/tendermint/docs/nodes/configuration.md

 # 0 - unlimited.
 # Should be < {ulimit -Sn} - {MaxNumInboundPeers} - {MaxNumOutboundPeers} - {N of wal, db and other open files}
 # 1024 - 40 - 10 - 50 = 924 = ~900
+# Deprecated gRPC  in the RPC layer of Tendermint will be deprecated in 0.36.
 grpc-max-open-connections = 900

-# Activate unsafe RPC commands like /dial_seeds and /unsafe_flush_mempool
+# Activate unsafe RPC commands like /dial-seeds and /unsafe-flush-mempool
 unsafe = false

 # Maximum number of simultaneous connections (including WebSocket).